An introduction to customer journey mapping

 - How can I recreate experiences across multiple channels and touch points?

-Your customer journey map will be unique to your organisation’s goals and customers.
+While it can be helpful to find other customer journey mapping examples, your customer journey map will be unique to your organisation’s goals and customers.

 1. Gather the support of stakeholders